 Editor's Note: This post is courtesy of Travel Oregon.

-For full scavenger hunt details and rules, please visit traveloregon.com/7bikes7wonders.
+Check out this summer's 7 Bikes for 7 Wonders scavenger hunt.
+We're hiding seven custom-made bikes around Oregon for someone to find and ride.
+For full details and rules, please visit traveloregon.com/7bikes7wonders.
 To learn more about the state and all it has to offer, check out TravelOregon.com.